 They also said that I had an unusually high rate of problems and they will evaluate each account on a case-by-case basis and might close my account if necessary.
 Fortunately, this is just a warning and Amazon want to work with me to avoid the worst case.
 They recommended to comply with Amazon policies or both of Amazon buying and selling accounts will be banned.

 I tried to access my order history on the website but it failed to log in or redirected me to the digital content library.
 Fortunately, I managed to check my orders in the Amazon app on my phone.
 In the last 6 months, I ordered 104 items and returned 18 items, so the rate of return is approximately 17% of the total number of purchased items.
-Besides, the total value of returned items takes just over 10% of total price of my purchases.
+Besides, the total value of returned items is just over 10% of total purchases.